karimsiala/folder2prompt/README.md

 # Local Folder Parser

-This is a simple GUI application built with Python and Tkinter that allows you to parse a local repository and display the directory structure and file'scontents into a big prompt for long-context models
+This is a simple GUI application built with Python and Tkinter that allows you to parse a local repository and display the directory structure and file contents into a single prompt for long-context models

 ## Features